Vicente Salvador Gómez: Biography

-His intellectual interests are reflected in his library, with works largely from the collection of Alonzo Cano, and his dedication to the front of the Academy of the convent of Santo Domingo, where theoretical and practical lessons taught drawing by artists to members of the nobility and clergy, which left a very vivid description by José García Hidalgo.
+His intellectual interests are reflected in his library, with works largely from the collection of Alonso Cano, and his dedication to the front of the Academy of the convent of Santo Domingo, where theoretical and practical lessons taught drawing by artists to members of the nobility and clergy, which left a very vivid description by José García Hidalgo.
 Gómez wrote Primer and Painting rules that are not even published, fragmentarily preserved in the Royal Palace of Madrid Royal Library, dated 1674 and signed by him with the title "of the Holy Office and censor of the paintings in his decency and worship."